djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort Configuration file` (Optional)

-  Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `addon_configs/<comfort2mqtt slug>` folder.
+  Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `app_configs/<comfort2mqtt slug>` folder.
 If no filename is specified then the default `comfigurator.cclx` filename will be used.

-  To upload a file to the `addon_configs` directory you could use something like [Samba share][samba] App or similar allowing filesystem access to selected directories on Home Assistant.
+  To upload a file to the `app_configs` directory you could use something like [Samba share][samba] App or similar allowing filesystem access to selected directories on Home Assistant.

   ⚠️ **Note:** The CCLX filename cannot contain spaces or any special characters.